-This section describes how to configure an initial IPv4 interface for management access over the network, or for creating an interface to multiple subnets.
+This section describes how to configure an initial IPv4 interface for management access over the network, and how to create an interface to multiple subnets.
 This switch supports both IPv4 and IPv6, and can be managed through either of these address types.
-For information on configuring the switch with an IPv6 address, see "Setting the Switch's IP Address (IP Version 6)" on page 667.
+You can manually configure a specific IPv4 or IPv6 address or direct the switch to obtain an IPv4 address from a BOOTP or DHCP server.
+An IPv6 global unicast or link-local address can be manually configured, or a link-local address can be dynamically generated.
+For information on configuring the switch with an IPv6 address, see "Setting the Switch's IP Address (IP Version 6)" on page 677.

-Configuring IPv4 Interface Settings
+Interface Settings

-Use the System > IP (Routing Interface - Add Address) page to configure an IPv4 address for the switch.
+Configuring IPv4 Use the IP > General > Routing Interface (Add Address) page to configure an IPv4 address for the switch.
 An IPv4 address is obtained via DHCP by default for VLAN 1.
 To configure a static address, you need to change the switch's default settings to values that are compatible with your network.
-You may also need to a establish a default gateway between the switch and management stations that exist on another network segment (if no routing protocols are enabled).
+You may also need to a establish a default gateway between the switch and management stations that exist on another network segment.
+To configure this device as the default gateway, use the IP > Routing > Static Routes (Add) page, set the destination address to the required interface, and the next hop to null address 0.0.0.0.